 This 2-acre neighborhood park has a softball field, a playground with swings, and plenty of open space.
 Lincoln Meadows Park is located at Johnson Ave. & Elm Street.
 Click here for directions.

 This 25-acre community park is Frankfort’s oldest and most active park.
 Renovated in 2007 Main Park features a large playground, baseball and softball fields, and is home to the Frankfort Falcons Football organization.
 The Park’s two picnic shelters with restrooms may be rented for parties and gatherings and lighted tennis and volleyball courts are open to everyone.
 For those who don’t mind the cold, a newly constructed lighted ice rink is the latest addition to Main Park.
 The rink welcomes open skating and is lit from 5-9pm daily while weather allows.
-Concessions are available from 5-9pm on Fridays and Saturdays.
 Main Park is located at 400 W. Nebraska Street.
 Click here for directions.

 This 6-acre community park has a large playground with swings, a softball field, picnic tables, and a lot of open space for running and playing.
+The Judy Herder Memorial Pumptrack is suitable for bikes, scooters, skate boards and roller blades.
 There is also great access to the Old Plank Trail from this park.
 Indian Boundary Park is located at Nebraska Street & Luther Lane.
 Click here for directions.

 The largest park in the district, this 60 acre site is home to many amenities such as softball, baseball, and soccer fields, tennis courts, the Splash Pad water park, the award winning community built Fort Frankfort, concession and restroom facilities, the Frankfort Bark Park, and the only lighted sledding hill in the area.
 All these features are connected by a 1-mile walking trail.
 Commissioners Park is located at 22108 S. 80th Avenue.
 Click here for directions.